 World Refugee Day: Angelina Jolie calls for greater understanding of the plight of refugees

-Jolie was speaking at an event at the National Geographic Society headquarters in Washington, D.C., hosted by UNHCR and moderated by NBC television anchor Ann Curry.
-The event included a live feed from the Djabal refugee camp in eastern Chad where a UNHCR staff member on the ground spoke to the assembled audience.
+Jolie was speaking at a World Refugee Day event at the National Geographic Society headquarters in Washington, D.C. hosted by UNHCR and moderated by NBC television anchor Ann Curry.
+The event included a live feed from the Djabal refugee camp in eastern Chad, where a UNHCR staff member on the ground spoke to the assembled audience.
+The event comes two days before World Refugee Day, but will be UNHCR's main WRD activity in the US.

-High Commissioner Guterres, at the same event, spoke of the increasing difficulties and dangers facing the world's more than 42 million uprooted people as well as those trying to help them.
-He said the situation was particularly challenging in internal displacement situations which can involve a multiplicity of actors -- rebel factions, politically or ethnically-linked militias, bandits, government troops and international forces.
+High Commissioner Guterres spoke of the increasing difficulties and dangers facing the world's more than 42 million uprooted people as well as those trying to help them.
+He said the situation was particularly challenging in internal displacement situations which can involve a multiplicity of actors - rebel factions, politically or ethnically linked militias, bandits, government troops and international forces.
 If people are unable to flee across borders, then humanitarian agencies must try to get help to them inside or near conflict zones.

-With the changing nature of conflict, the 'humanitarian space' within which his agency and its partners must work is shrinking, Guterres said.
+With the changing nature of conflict, the "humanitarian space" within which his agency and its partners must work is shrinking, Guterres said.
 In some situations, humanitarian workers are seen as legitimate targets.
-Two UNHCR staff members were killed within five months in Pakistan, most recently in the June 9 bombing of the Pearl Continental Hotel in Peshawar.
+Two UNHCR staff members have been killed in the past five months in Pakistan, most recently in the June 9 bombing of the Pearl Continental Hotel in Peshawar.

-"Humanitarians are becoming more and more a target," he said, and this posed a terrible dilemma -- how to balance the urgent needs of innocent civilians with the responsibility to ensure the safety of those trying to help them.
+"Humanitarians are becoming more and more a target," he said, and this poses a terrible dilemma - how to balance the urgent needs of innocent civilians with the responsibility to ensure the safety of those trying to help them.
 "But UNHCR staff never ask me how to leave," he said.
 "They always ask me how to stay."

-Secretary of State Hillary Clinton was scheduled to speak on Thursday but was forced to cancel after fracturing her elbow in a fall on the way to the White House.
+US Secretary of State Hillary Rodham Clinton was scheduled to speak on Thursday but was forced to cancel after fracturing her elbow in a fall Wednesday on the way to the White House.

-Events on 20 June will include a concert at Washington's Kennedy Center by legendary Congolese vocalist and bandleader Samba Mapangala; a football match between refugees from Myanmar and Sudan in Australia; a musical performance by Kurdish refugees from Iran in northern Iraq; and a film festival in Japan.
-On Saturday, from 9 AM to 9 PM EST in the United States (2 PM to 2 AM GMT) a new web site, www.refugeedaylive.org , will feature live streams from Iraq, Pakistan , a refugee camp in Africa and a settlement for the displaced in Colombia.
+Events on Saturday will include a concert at Washington's Kennedy Centre by legendary Congolese vocalist and bandleader Samba Mapangala, a football match between refugees in Australia, a musical performance by Kurdish refugees from Iran in northern Iraq and a film festival in Japan.
+On Saturday, from 9am to 9pm EST in the United States (2pm to 2am GMT) a new web site, www.refugeedaylive.org, will feature live streams from Iraq, Pakistan, a refugee camp in Africa and a settlement for the displaced in Colombia.